KirakiraZLY/RA/Codes/proj3_ss_to_ldak_multilabel/README.md

 # Summary Statistics changing format into LDAK format

 https://dougspeed.com/summary-statistics/
-This is the link to the format of LDAK, which contains 6 columns.
+This is the link to the format of LDAK summary statistics, which contains 6 columns.

 ## Similarity Distance
 **See details in colname_pred.Rmd**